How Oracle Java Licensing works:

 How does Java Licensing Work?

-On January 23rd, 2023, Oracle significantly changed its pricing model for Java SE subscriptions.
+On January 23rd, 2023, Oracle changed how Java SE subscriptions are priced.

-- Oracle replaced the old Named User Plus (NUP) licensing and Processor licenses with a new model called “Employee for Java SE Universal Subscription.”
+- Oracle replaced the old Named User Plus (NUP) and Processor licenses with a new model called “Employee for Java SE Universal Subscription”.

-- The new model is based on an organization’s total number of employees rather than the number of users or processors.
+- The new model bases pricing on an organization’s total number of employees rather than the number of Java users or processors.

-- The Named User Plus and Processor licenses are no longer available for Java SE.
+- The old Named User Plus and Processor licenses are no longer available for Java SE.

-- Existing licensing agreements, such as the Java Binary Code License (BCL), the Oracle Technology Network License Agreement for Oracle Java SE (OTN), and the Oracle No-Fee Terms and Conditions (NFTC), remain valid despite these changes.
+- Despite these changes, existing agreements like the Java Binary Code License (BCL), Oracle Technology Network License (OTN), and Oracle No-Fee Terms and Conditions (NFTC) remain valid.

-- The change primarily affects the license metric, not the terms of usage.
+- The main change is to the licensing metric, not the terms of use.

-- The new pricing model is based on the number of employees, with different price tiers for different ranges of employee numbers.
+- Under the new system, pricing is determined by the number of employees in the organization, with different price tiers depending on the employee count.

-- Under the new employee-based metric, if an organization requires Java for a single user or server, they must purchase licenses for their entire employee population.
+Under the new employee-based metric, if a company needs Java for just one user or server, they must buy licenses for the entire workforce.

 Did Oracle make Java free again?

-Yes, Oracle made certain versions of Java free again with some conditions:
+Yes, Oracle made certain versions of Java free again, but with specific conditions that users need to understand.

-- On September 14, 2021, Oracle announced that Java 17 and future Java versions are now available for free once more.
+- On September 14, 2021, Oracle announced that Java 17 and all future Java versions would be available for free.

-- The free use of Java 17 and later versions is subject to the Oracle No-Fee Terms and Conditions (NFTC) license.
+- The free usage of Java 17 and newer versions is governed by the Oracle No-Fee Terms and Conditions (NFTC) license.

-- If you need to apply a security patch to Java 17 or later after September 2024, a paid subscription will be required to access those updates.
+A paid subscription will be required if you need to apply a security patch to Java 17 or newer versions after September 2024.

 Do you need an Oracle Java License?

-Yes, if you are an organization that downloaded Java from the Oracle website, you should assume you need a license unless you determine otherwise.
+Yes, if your organization has downloaded Java from the Oracle website, you should assume that you need a license unless you determine otherwise.
+This approach helps ensure that you remain compliant and avoid unexpected costs.

-- Oracle declared in 2019 that security updates for Java 8 could no longer be downloaded without a subscription.
+- In 2019, Oracle declared that security updates for Java 8 could no longer be accessed without a paid subscription.

-- Java has been available under a license agreement since 2010.
+- Java has been available under a license agreement since 2010, but until the 2019 announcement, many organizations were not fully aware of their licensing responsibilities.

-- In 2023, Oracle introduced the enterprise-wide metric license model.
+In 2023, Oracle introduced the enterprise-wide metric license model for Java SE.

-- This new model implies that if you need Java for a single user or server, you must buy a license for your entire employee population.
+Under this new model, if you require Java for a single user or server, you must purchase a license for your entire employee population.

 Is Java still free?